DipanshuKarnani/TechSoC-26/Problem_Statement_1/Level_1.md

 ## Background

-The Computational Astrobiology Laboratory at IIT Indore has made a startling discovery: microscopic synthetic cells thriving on the surface of an ancient Martian microchip!

-These digital organisms reproduce, starve, and cluster in an orderly lattice according to mathematical rules first proposed by John Conway.
-The lead researcher has tasked you with building the foundational simulation engine to observe how an initial colony evolves over time on a bounded grid.

-> *"We need to simulate these digital lifeforms with absolute precision — one tick of the clock at a time."*
+Conway's Game of Life is a grid simulation where every cell updates each step based on a fixed set of rules applied to its neighbors.
+You'll build the core engine: read a starting grid, simulate it for a number of steps, and report what happens.

 ---

 ## The Four Rules of Conway's Game of Life

 In each step (generation), every cell on an $R \times C$ grid looks at its **8 surrounding neighbors** (Moore neighborhood: top-left, top, top-right, left, right, bottom-left, bottom, bottom-right).

-Cells outside the grid boundaries are considered **dead** (fixed/dead boundary condition).
+Cells outside the grid boundaries count as **dead**.

-1. **Underpopulation:** Any live cell with **strictly fewer than 2** live neighbors dies.
+1. **Underpopulation:** Any live cell with **fewer than 2** live neighbors dies.
-2. **Survival:** Any live cell with **2 or 3** live neighbors remains alive.
+2. **Survival:** Any live cell with **2 or 3** live neighbors stays alive.
-3. **Overpopulation:** Any live cell with **strictly more than 3** live neighbors dies.
+3. **Overpopulation:** Any live cell with **more than 3** live neighbors dies.
-4. **Reproduction:** Any dead cell with **exactly 3** live neighbors becomes a live cell.
+4. **Reproduction:** Any dead cell with **exactly 3** live neighbors becomes alive.

-> **Crucial Note:** All cells in generation $t$ update **simultaneously** to produce generation $t + 1$.
-A cell's new state must NOT affect the calculation of its neighbor's state in the same generation.
+> All cells update **simultaneously** — a cell's new state must not affect how its neighbors are evaluated in the same step.

 ---